Avoiding intersections of given size in finite affine spaces AG(n,2): Avoiding intersection sizes equal to a power of

 We will first consider the case of $t=2^k$, which means that we want to find a full affine subspace of dimension $k$ in $S$.
 Recall that in Section \ref{small_cases_section}, we have discussed the cases $k=1$ and $k=2$, with the case $k=2$ corresponding to Sidon sets.
 The following theorem extends the result of Bose and Ray-Chaudhuri, presented in Proposition \ref{sidon_prop}(i).

-\begin{theorem} Given integers $n\ge k\ge 1$, and any $m\ge \frac52\cdot 2^{n\left(1-\frac{1}{2^{k-1}}\right)}$, we have $[n,m]\to [k,2^k]$. \end{theorem} A variant of this claim appeared in a different (weaker) form in the work of Sanders \cite{Sanders}.
-The result points out that for a fixed integer $k$, sets with given positive density will always contain a $k$-flat if $n$ is large enough.
+\begin{theorem} Given integers $n\ge k\ge 1$, and any $m\ge \frac52\cdot 2^{n\left(1-\frac{1}{2^{k-1}}\right)}$, we have $[n,m]\to [k,2^k]$. \end{theorem} The result points out that for a fixed integer $k$, sets with given positive density will always contain a $k$-flat if $n$ is large enough.
 We mention that the result and its proof is closely related to Szemerédi's Cube Lemma, see \cite[Corollary 2.1]{Setyawan}.
+The statement of Theorem \ref{order2} follows from the work of Bonin and Qin \cite{Bonin}.
+We present a proof as it will be referred to during the proofs of the main results of the chapter.

 \begin{lemma} Suppose that $|S|\ge D\cdot 2^{\alpha n}+1$ for a set $S\subseteq \ff_2^n$, where $\frac12\le \alpha<1$ and $D>0$ are real numbers.
 Then there exists a nonzero vector $d\in \ff_2^n$ such that the number of unordered pairs of vectors in $S$ with difference $d$ is at least $\frac{D^2}{2}\cdot 2^{(2\alpha-1)n}$. \end{lemma}